MelroLeandro/ToyDIM/README.md

 # ToyDIM
-A library of MATLAB tools  for multibody simulation the  dynamic behavior of rigid and flexible body systems with arbitrary topology.
+A library of MATLAB tools  used to simulate the dynamic behavior of a rigid and flexible body system with arbitrary topology.

 Metodology

-     The methodology used follows (Parviz E. Nikravesh 1989), using a Augmented Lagrange Formulation.
+     The methodology used for rigid multibody systems dynamics follows (Parviz E. Nikravesh 1989), using a Augmented Lagrange Formulation and the DIM.
+To descibe large relative rotations in deformable systems a finite element representation of each flexible component is used following the methodolgy presented by Jorge Ambrosio in DSM2007.

 Current Features

 The following components of a multibody system are currently supported:

+Bodies:
+     rigid
+     flexible

 Joints